clarenznet/datascienceminiprojects/README.md

 # datascienceminiprojects
-small templates of projects on data science with python
+small templates of projects on data science with python for some problems i have encountered over time